open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 one.
 This is unfortunately not customizable, and it is undesirable because the workflow involves storing in-process files (including raw imagery, metashape project, outputs) locally during processing.
 Our shared storage does not have the space to store all files locally at the same time.
+So we need to restrict the number of parallel DAGs (metashape projects) it will attempt to run.

+The workflow controls this via the `parallelism` field in the `main` template (around line 79 in `photogrammetry-workflow-stepbased.yaml`). **To change the max parallel projects, edit this value directly in the workflow file before submitting.** The default is set to `10`.

+!!! note "Why not a command-line parameter?"
+    Argo Workflows doesn't support parameter substitution for integer fields like `parallelism`, so this value must be hardcoded in the workflow file.
+This is an [known issue](https://github.com/argoproj/argo-workflows/issues/1780) with Argo and we should look for it to be resovled so we can implement it as a command line parameter.

-So we need to restrict the number of parallel DAGs (metashape projects) it will attempt to run (a template-level attribute it calls 'parallelism').
-The workflow is set up to control this via a workflow parameter that can be passed on the command line with `argo submit` called `MAX_PARALLEL_PROJECTS`.
-It makes sense to set this at or slightly below the max number of nodes availble for processing (or more specifically, the max number of pods that can be hosted on the available nodes).
-So if you're using an auto-scaling cluster with a max of 8 nodes, probably set `MAX_PARALLEL_PROJECTS` somewhere between 5 and 8.
-Set to `0` (default) for unrestricted parallelism.
+It makes sense to set this at or slightly below the max number of nodes available for processing (or more specifically, the max number of pods that can be hosted on the available nodes).
+So if you're using an auto-scaling cluster with a max of 8 nodes, set `parallelism` somewhere between 5 and 8.

 ## Submit the workflow